School Meals

 We understand that every child is unique.
 If your child has specific dietary requirements, please contact us—we are happy to accommodate individual needs wherever possible.

-We are a nut- and egg-free school due to severe allergies among children and staff.
+Currently we are a nut and egg free school due to severe allergies among children and staff.
 Please do not send food containing nuts or pure egg, including:

 • Nut-based chocolate spreads (e.g. Nutella)